 Are you travelling through the United Arab Emirates and wondering what is a desert safari Dubai price?
-We have also been there, so we decided to write this post explaining all about the cheapest desert safari in Dubai.
-Just a heads up: one of the best tours in Dubai and definitely one of the best desert safari from Dubai!
+We have also been there, so we decided to write this post explaining all about the tour (we did it twice already!) and highlighting what is the cheapest desert safari in Dubai.
+Just a heads up: this is definitely one of the best tours in Dubai and also one of the best desert safari from Dubai!

-In this post, we’ll give you all the information you need for your tour.
-However, if you don’t have time to go through details and just want the information straight away (we’ve been there too), this is the Dubai desert safari with the best cost-benefit we found (only € 33 p.p.).
-There is also the option of doing the same tour, but with dinner and cultural presentation included (highly recommended) for 76 euros.
+In this post, we’ll give you a detailed guide of what to expect from the tour, however, if you don’t have time to go through all the information and just want to know straight away, this is the Dubai desert safari with the best cost-benefit (only € 35 p.p.).
+There is also the option of doing the same tour, but with dinner and cultural presentation included at the end (highly recommended, as it was one of the coolest parts of the tour!) for 76 euros.

 We visited the United Arab Emirates twice and all of its main tourist attractions.
 In our opinion, the desert safari is the most unmissable activity on your trip to Dubai.